SandeepTheDev/react-performance/README.md

 This the last step where clean up occurs.

-👉 between commit phase and clean up phase useEffect happens..

-> 💡 **The only thing that cause re-render is whenever the state changed**.
+> The only thing that cause re-render is whenever the state changed.

-## Analogy
+>
+> between commit phase and clean up phase useEffect happens..

+## An analogy: Render tree

+Whenever the state of some component gets changed React re-render all childs down the tree **so its not always better to put all the state at the very top level**.

 ![Render tree](https://github.com/SandeepTheDev/react-performance/blob/main/assets/render-tree.svg)

+> Stop the flow of re-rendering the tree by using the memoization but also don't do it at very beneath of the tree as it is not worthy do cost benefit analysis first before memoization.